shadow/shadow-plugin-bitcoin/README.md

 cd ..
 ```

-To run the sample experiment for large network (e.g. 1000 bitcoin nodes), run as follows.
+To run a more large scale example (e.g. 1000 bitcoin nodes), run as follows.
+Python script will automatically generate a necessary network config file of shadow at `../resource/example_multiple_generated.xml`.

 ```
 mkdir run